zfphex/softui/docs/Multi-pass.md

     AvailableHeight = ParentHeight

     If IsSecondPass
-        AvailableWidth = ParentWidth - Self.Size.Width / Self.Size.WidgetsToSecondPass
+        AvailableWidth = (ParentWidth - Self.Size.Width) / Self.Size.WidgetsToSecondPass

         //Not sure what this would be for LeftRight
         //AvailableHeight -= Self.Size.Height

     Child in Self.Children
-        //Parent is unused for non-container widgets.
+        //Calculate the size of containers.
+        //If it's not a container the Rect passed in will do nothing.
+        Child.SetSize((0, 0, AvailableWidth, AvailableHeight))

         WantedSize = Child.WantedSize()

-        If Not IsSecondPass
+        If Not IsSecondPass And Child.IsContaier()
-            If Size.Width | Size.Height == Auto | Percentage
+            If WantedSize.Width | WantedSize.Height == Auto | Percentage
                 WidgetsToSecondPass += 1
         Else
             Match WantedSize.Width